Elementor Review: The Best WordPress Page Builder

 Customizing your theme can be done by adding and combining different elements, tweaking the colors and layouts, or even adding custom CSS code

 Similar to the popup builder, you can access it via the WordPress dashboard under templates.
-All you then have to do is select ‘Add New’, select the type of template you want to work on, and then choose a template or design your own footer.
+All you have to do is select ‘Add New,’ select the type of template you want to work on, and then choose a template or design your own footer.

 Elementor Plans and Pricing

-One of the great things about Elementor is that you can use 80% of all the features it has to offer completely free of cost.
-This is extremely beneficial to those who are just starting off and running low on funds.
+One of the great things about Elementor is that you can use 80% of all the features it offers completely free of cost.
+This benefits those just starting off and running low on funds.

-There is also a sweet deal that gives you Elementor pro on 3 websites for $99 a year.
+A sweet deal also gives you Elementor Pro on 3 websites for $99 annually.

-With the studio and agency plans, you have access to Elementor’s VIP support and Experts Network Profile.
-The Experts network allows you to showcase your work to connect with others and secure future gigs.
+You can access Elementor’s VIP support and Experts Network Profile with the studio and agency plans.
+The Experts network lets you showcase your work to connect with others and secure future gigs.

 Elementor Alternatives